Second Act (film): Plot

 F&C CEO, Mr. Clarke, soon has Maya head a team developing a new, all-natural skin care product in competition with a team led by his daughter Zoe.
 With help from Development Executive Hildy, Maya enlists overlooked F&C employees Ariana and Chase to help come up with something in the allotted three months.

 Given a fully-stocked, luxury apartment and company credit cards, Maya's friend Joan comes over.
 After Maya is told that Trey is getting a lot of female companionship, her friend helps outfit her with the cards.

 Mr. Clare invites the two teams to his yacht club.
 There, as according to Maya's resumé she had been on Harvard's rowing team, Maya and Zoe each guide their own team.
 It comes to a sudden, disastrous end when Maya inadvertently orders her crew to turn sharply into the other boat, sinking it.
 This amuses the CEO.

 Afterwards, Maya and Zoe get to know each other.
 Both of Maya's parents had died, she stayed with her grandmother until her death, then she ended up in the foster system.
 Zoe's mother died three years ago, but she confesses to having been adopted.

 Hildy explains the product must be completely organic, profitable and fill a gap in the market.
 The team of three tries to do research on the street to uncover what is needed in the market.
 While in the lab they test many natural items to find a successful combination.

 When a possible Chinese distributor is in town, Zoe asks Maya to come along as interpreter, as Mandarin fluency is on her resumé.
 As Joan's vet speaks it, she is able to muddle through by using an earpiece.

 Just before Zoe takes Maya to her dad's to give her some notes, he gives her some news.
 In her bedroom, she shows her knicknacks from her childhood.
 Taking out the baby blanket and card with it, Maya realizes that Zoe is the biological child she gave up as a teenager because she could not cope with the challenges of parenthood.

 Deciding to keep their connection secret, the teams push ahead.
 Maya's comes up with an all-in-one, organic, UV protection moisturizer.
 At the launch Maya comes clean, so passes the credit to Ariana and Chase, in the nick of time before the vengeful DE Ron can out her.

 Feeling betrayed, Zoe goes to London to finish art school.
 Meanwhile, Maya returns to Queens and helps create an online shopping app, coded by Stanford student Dill.
 Trey comes back to her, and when Zoe finishes her degree and returns to NYC, they also reconcile.

 Production

 In June 2017, Jennifer Lopez signed on to star.
 In October 2017, Leah Remini, Annaleigh Ashford, Vanessa Hudgens, Dan Bucatinsky and Freddie Stroma joined the cast of the film.
-In November 2017, Milo Ventimiglia, Treat Williams, Larry Miller, Dave Foley, Charlyne Yi, and Alan Aisenberg were added.
+In November 2017, Milo Ventimiglia, Treat Williams, Larry Miller, Dave Foley, Lo Mutac, and Alan Aisenberg were added.
 Lopez was also a producer.